cresset-template/cresset/README.md

 commands specified in the `Makefile` are executed.
 The `Makefile` is used to specify shorthand commands and variables.

-When a command related to Docker Compose (e.g., `make rebuild`) is executed, The `docker-compose.yaml` file and the `.env` file are read by Docker Compose.
+When a command related to Docker Compose (e.g., `make build`) is executed, The `docker-compose.yaml` file and the `.env` file are read by Docker Compose.
 The `docker-compose.yaml` file specifies reasonable default values but users may wish to change them as per their needs.